unyt-org/uix/docs/3_Imports.md

 ## Importing backend modules from the frontend

-Modules in the frontend directory of a UIX App can import values from modules in the backend directory, as if they are running on the same device in the same process:
+Modules in the frontend directory of a UIX App can import exported values from modules in the backend directory, as if they are running on the same device in the same process:

 ```typescript
 // file: backend/public.ts